erri120/lotus/README.md

 - "QUASIPC": `^(Qw_)[^\.]+\.(esp|esl)$` [Example](https://regex101.com/r/sITg6c/1)
 - "erri120 Patches": `^(erri120_)[^-]*(-Patch)[^!](esp|esl)$` [Example](https://regex101.com/r/OP6Acn/1)
 - "Merges": `^[^-]+(\s-\sMerged).(esp|esl)$` [Example](https://regex101.com/r/hilhlv/1)

+Some notes about using Regex in LOOT: there are still some problems, see [this](https://github.com/loot/loot/issues/1193) and [this](https://github.com/loot/libloot/issues/64), and you can't override a regex group assignment.

 When adding a new mod with an esp, go into LOOT, use the three dots next to the plugin, click "Edit Metadata", go to the "Main" tab and assign it a group.
 The group names make somewhat sense like "Outfits", "Followers", "Accessories" or "Weapons".
 If you're in doubt ask on the discord or use the "default" group.